2 September 2020

 Corticosteroids reduce the risk of death among critically ill COVID-19 patients by 20 per cent, an analysis of seven trials published on 2 September in the Journal of the American Medical Association (JAMA) has found.
 The results of three of the trials included in the meta-analysis are also published in JAMA on the same day.

-The study by an international team of scientists, which was co-ordinated by the World Health Organisation (WHO) with analyses led by National Institute for Health Research (NIHR) researchers at the University of Bristol, looked at mortality over a 28-day period after the start of treatment.
+The study by an international team of scientists, which was co-ordinated by the World Health Organisation (WHO) with analyses led by National Institute for Health and Care Research (NIHR) researchers at the University of Bristol, looked at mortality over a 28-day period after the start of treatment.
 They found that treatment with one of the three corticosteroids dexamethasone, hydrocortisone or methylprednisolone led to an estimated 20 per cent reduction in the risk of death.
 This is equivalent to around 68 per cent of patients surviving after treatment with corticosteroids, compared to around 60 per cent surviving in the absence of corticosteroids.
 The dexamethasone finding is mainly based on results from the RECOVERY trial, which were included in the analysis.

 The analysis is the result of unprecedented co-operation between study teams, guideline developers and journals in response to the global pandemic.
 This ground-breaking collaboration saw results shared between research teams and with guideline developers before they were published, and papers reporting individual trials, the meta-analysis and international treatment guidelines published simultaneously on 2 September.